gracco/sysadmin-interview-questions/README.md

   - 172.16.0.0/16

 * What is a VLAN?
   - It's a virtual lan created to separate networks inside a switch, making the broadcast domain shorter, and for security proposes.
+Works in the network layer (OSI Layer 2)

 * What is ARP and what is it used for?
   - It's a layer 2 protocol that maps IP address to MAC address.